Enable SSO with OneLogin as the Identity Provider

 Note: Service Provider (Help Scout) provisioning is not supported.
 Accounts should be created first in the IdP or Help Scout, and then authenticated via the IdP prior to logging in to Help Scout.

-You'll need to be the Help Scout Account Owner or an Administrator to get this setup for your account.
+You'll need to be the Help Scout Account Owner or an Administrator to get this setup for your account and your account must be on a Pro plan.

-- Login to Help Scout, then navigate to Manage > Company > Authentication.
-If you do not see the option to Use SAML SSO on this page, see Enable SSO in your Account.
+- Log in to Help Scout, then navigate to Manage > Company > Authentication.

 Do not toggle Enable SAML just yet!
 Take note of the